+Traffic originated or destine to aircraft will use the aircraft nomadic IPv6 address as the source or destination IP address regardless of air to ground media.
+The avionics host follows the default gateway mechanism, which will choose the unify gateway among more than one default route.

+Communication service provider will manage their own address; their Administrative Domains obtains IPv6 address prefix assignments from their Local Internet Registry (LIR) or Regional Internet Registry (RIR).

 Sub-netting – e.g. how to assign proposed addressing scheme (per ICAO/RTCA discussions) onboard the aircraft (apportionment of the /56 prefix) – e.g. having a dedicated subnet for ACD, AISD (safety), towards each airborne radio.
 This would/could also link to traffic segregation (based on subnetwork).

 The role of airborne radios in the addressing scheme